 Each one of us is interlinked with other human beings, but also with all other living things in the world.
 This complex web of life is disrupted by the relentless greed of corporate giants seeking to control and capture every aspect of agriculture, down to the last seed.
 The health, livelihoods, and ecosystems on which we all depend are at stake.

-Benjamin Joyeux: Dr. Vandana Shiva, for many years now, you have led an international fight against biopiracy and the corporate appropriation of life.
+Benjamin Joyeux: For many years now, you have led an international fight against biopiracy and the corporate appropriation of life.
 This has gained you international acclaim.
 What does defending and reclaiming the commons mean for you?

 Vandana Shiva: We live in a world of relationships.
 We are not isolated atoms, fragmented and alone.
 We are not separate from nature.
 This is an illusion of the Cartesian, Newtonian, mechanistic paradigm which created and dominated the intellectual architecture of the industrial revolution – which is nothing more than a fossil fuel track for humanity, a track we realised was very wrong.